bhi5hmaraj/blog/_drafts/Semester at CMI.md

 ## TOC

 As I have already taken a course on TOC before, it was a smooth ride.
 Even though the exposition was kind of unmotivated the lectures were quite clear.
-Sometimes
+The problem sets and tutorials really helped in solidifying the concepts.

+## TFCS

+TFCS was kind of like a discrete math course .
+We had 4 modules, namely

+1. Graph Theory
+2. Combinatorics
+3. Algebra (Including linear algebra)
+4. Probability
+5. Some Applications

+TFCS was a fun course except for the linear algebra part, which was rushed.

+## Haskell

+Haskell was my first exposure to a pure functional language.
+Learn you a haskell for great good was a good resource for getting used to the language.

+## Logic

+This was my first exposure to mathematical logic.
+Covered a lot of interesting stuff like Monadic Second order logic, EF Games and finally some basic ideas of Godel's Incompleteness theorem.
+The concepts of meta theorems (basically theorems about theorems) was quite mind boggling !

+I felt instead of diving directly to the proofs, more intuition about how all the formalism works and some examples would have been better.

+## Other activities

+### Pondi and Mahaballipuram trip